adam-delreal/Data-Science-Portfolio/README.md

 # Data Science Portfolio

 Welcome!
-This repository is a portfolio containing several Data Science projects showcasing:
+This repository is a portfolio containing several Data Science projects showcasing, but not limited to:
 - Data Acquisition via API's and web Scraping.
 - Data Analysis
 - Data Visualization